pytorch/pytorch/README.md

 #### Android and iOS

-We use CMake's Android and iOS ports to build native binaries that you can then integrate into your Android or XCode projects.
+We use CMake's Android and iOS ports to build native binaries that you can then integrate into your Android or Xcode projects.
 See scripts/build_android.sh and scripts/build_ios.sh for more details.

 For Android, one can also use gradle to build Caffe2 directly with Android Studio.
 An example project can be found [here](https://github.com/bwasti/AICamera).
 Note that you may need to configure Android Studio so that it has the right SDK and NDK versions to build the code.